mraufrufi/CASThesis-English/README.md

 # CAStheis-English
-Replace this file with your exiting CAStheis.cfg file
+Replace this file with your CAStheis.cfg file